Glossary

 We may use certain terminology which you may not understand in documentation and discussions.
 To help you understand the DNA testing process, we have created a glossary stating an explanation of said terms

-If you require further clarification or information, please call 020 3603 1189 or e-mail sales@thatdnacompany.com and one of our specialists will endeavour to help you.
+If you require further clarification or information, please contact us on 020 3603 1189 or sales@thatdnacompany.com and one of our specialists will endeavour to help you.

 Likelihood Ratio or Combined Paternity Index